Homemade Chicken Croquettes

 Yes, absolutely.
 You just need to cook it a bit longer.

 Yes, of course, I usually serve these on the side of the main course, so they are always lightly spiced.
 And yet, you can add almost anything you fancy.
-You can add spices such as ½ tsp each of coriander, cumin, paprika.
+You can add spices such as 1/2 tsp each of coriander, cumin, and paprika.

-The potatoes do the job of holding everything together.
+The potatoes hold everything together.
 First, make sure you combine everything really well.
-Next, when shaping, you must squish into a compact ball, then, roll into a thick sausage.
+Next, when shaping, you must squish it into a compact ball, then roll it into a thick sausage.

 Ingredients